-Your 49-days pregnant dog is leaking clear fluid discharges because it is one of the normal signs in canine pregnancy.
+Your 49-days pregnant dog is leaking clear fluid discharges because it is one of the usual symptoms of canine pregnancy.
 The average canine pregnancy is about 63 days or even as early as 56 days or as late as 66 days old.
-The discharges with pregnant dogs can manifest as early as 4 to 5 weeks and these normal fluid discharges are clear, stringy and odorless.
+The discharges with pregnant dogs can manifest as early as 4 to 5 weeks, and these regular fluid discharges are clear, stringy and odorless.
 Some abnormal fluid discharges you should be wary of are smelly, pus-like and bloody discharges because they may indicate internal injury or infection.
-If any of the above abnormal discharges have been noted, immediately bring your pregnant dog to your nearest animal clinic for proper medical intervention.
+If any of the above abnormal discharges have been noticed, immediately bring your pregnant dog to your nearest animal clinic for proper medical intervention.

 My dog is about 8 weeks today, and her body temp is 99.4.
 Should we start expecting her to go into full labor soon?

 This is her first litter and she is a small dog.